jtsai1120/Tower_of_Savior_Qt/README.md

 # Project Attainment
     What requirements and bonus we had done and implement in this project.
 ## Mission 2 (Bonus)
-    In the following, only the bonus parts which are not included in basic requirement will be listed.
+    In the following part, only the bonus parts which are not included in basic requirement will be listed.

 ### Basic setting
 - In mission 2, the attack power of character will be higher.
 At the same time, the attack power of the enemy and its HP increases, too.